hkorre/CarND-MPC-Project/reflection.md

 With Latency
 * I then added back in the latency.
 * The car would oscilated slowly and then uncontrollablly as it moved down the track.
 The yellow projected line of the path was also displaced.
 I assumed this was from the model trying to work with data that was late.
-* I first changed the x-position of the input state of the model from 0 to v*0.1.
-Xx
+* First, I changed the x-position of the input state of the model from 0 to v*0.1.
+This was to estimate the true position of the vehicle when the data was recieved.
+Without latency, the vehicle position - in the vehicle frame - is 0.
+But we then extrapalate the vehicle linearly 100ms (0.1 sec) at the current velocity, to get a sense of where the vehicle really is.
-* Xx
+  * This got rid of some of the oscillation, but not all.
+* Next, I shortened the N (number of timestemps to compute) from 25 to 10.
+This got rid of the rest of the oscillations.
+I suspect this worked, because the optimizer had more time to fully optimize the path.
+The ipopt solver's max cpu time was set to 0.5; If it takes longer than that to do a full optimization, the solver would stop.
+By lowering the number of optimizations needed, we make sure the optimizer has a chance to do a good job.